Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Both platforms start at identical $297 monthly pricing, but the value proposition differs significantly based on what's included and medication options available.
 FormBlends' pricing covers compounded semaglutide with direct physician oversight, while Sequence's fee includes brand-name semaglutide plus WeightWatchers coaching integration.

 For patients requiring tirzepatide, FormBlends offers this newer, potentially more effective GLP-1 medication at $397 monthly.
-Sequence does not currently offer tirzepatide, limiting options for patients who don't respond optimally to semaglutide or prefer the dual-action mechanism of tirzepatide.
+Sequence doesn't currently offer tirzepatide, limiting options for patients who don't respond optimally to semaglutide or prefer the dual-action mechanism of tirzepatide.
 Clinical studies suggest tirzepatide may provide superior weight loss outcomes, with patients losing an average of 20-25% of body weight compared to 15-17% with semaglutide (Jastreboff et al., NEJM, 2022).

 The cost analysis becomes more complex when considering long-term value.
 FormBlends' month-to-month flexibility allows patients to discontinue without penalties, while Sequence requires a minimum three-month commitment.
 For patients uncertain about medication tolerance or effectiveness, FormBlends' flexibility provides financial protection against adverse reactions or inadequate response.